-We own or control approximately 26,985 acre feet of non-tributary and not non-tributary groundwater rights, and approximately 26,000 acre feet of adjudicated reservoir sites that we refer to as our "Rangeview Water Supply."
+We own or control approximately 26,985 acre feet of surface water, non-tributary, and not non-tributary groundwater rights, and approximately 26,000 acre feet of adjudicated reservoir sites that we refer to as our "Rangeview Water Supply."
 This water is located in the southeast Denver metropolitan area on a 27,000 acre parcel of land which is owned by the State Board of Land Commissioners (the "Land Board") known as the "Lowry Range."
-Of the approximately 26,985 acre feet of water comprising our Rangeview Water Supply, we own 11,650 acre feet of water which we can export form the Lowry Range ("Export Water"), which consists of 10,000 acre feet of groundwater and 1,650 acre feet of average yield surface water, pending completion by the Land Board of documentation related to the exercise of our right to substitute 1,650 acre feet of our groundwater for a comparable amount of surface water.
-Additionally, assuming the completion of the substitution of groundwater for surface water, we hold the exclusive right to develop and deliver through the year 2081 the remaining 13,685 acre feet of groundwater and approximately 1,650 acre feet of average yield surface water to customers either on or off of the Lowry Range.
+Of the approximately 26,985 acre feet of water comprising our Rangeview Water Supply, we own 11,650 acre feet of water which we can export from the Lowry Range ("Export Water"), which consists of 10,000 acre feet of groundwater and 1,650 acre feet of average yield surface water, pending completion by the Land Board of documentation related to the exercise of our right to substitute 1,650 acre feet of our groundwater.
+Additionally, assuming the completion of the substitution of groundwater for surface water, we hold the exclusive right to develop and deliver through the year 2081 the remaining 12,035 acre feet of groundwater and approximately 1,650 acre feet of average yield surface water to customers either on or off of the Lowry Range.

 We currently provide wholesale water and wastewater service predominantly to two local governmental entity customers.
-Our largest wholesale domestic customer is the Rangeview Metropolitan District (the "District").
-We provide service to the District and its end-use customers pursuant to the Rangeview Water Agreements (defined in Part I, Item 1 - Business - Our Water and Land Assets in the 2016 Annual Report).
-Through the District, we serve 258 SFE water connections and 157 SFE wastewater connections located in southeastern metropolitan Denver.
-In the past three years, we have been providing water to industrial customers in the oil and gas industry located in our service areas for the purpose of hydraulic fracturing.
+Our largest wholesale domestic customer is the Rangeview Metropolitan District ("Rangeview").
+We provide service to Rangeview and its end-use customers pursuant to the Rangeview Water Agreements (defined in Part I, Item 1 - Business - Our Water and Land Assets in the 2016 Annual Report).
+Through Rangeview, including through our recently acquired Wild Pointe Service Agreement, we serve 378 Single Family Equivalent ("SFE") water connections and 157 SFE wastewater connections located in southeastern metropolitan Denver.
+In the past three years, we have been providing water to industrial customers in the oil and gas industry located in and adjacent to our service areas for the purpose of hydraulic fracturing.
 Oil and gas operators have leased more than 135,000 acres within and adjacent to our service areas for the purpose of exploring oil and gas interests in the Niobrara and other formations, and this activity had led to increased water demands.
-As a result of the recent decline in oil prices, drilling has been significantly reduced, and we are currently selling water to one company in the oil and gas industry for the purpose of hydraulic fracturing.
+As a result of the recent decline in oil prices, drilling has been significantly reduced, and we are currently selling water to the oil and gas industry for the purpose of hydraulic fracturing.